Characterization of $n$-dimensional normal affine $SL_n$ -varieties: Preliminaries

 \begin{definition} An ind-variety $G$ is said to be an \emph{ind-group} if the underlying set $G$ is a group such that the map $G \times G \to G$, $(g,h) \mapsto gh^{-1}$, is a morphism. \end{definition}

 An ind-group $G$ is called \emph{connected} if for every $g \in G$ there is an irreducible curve $C$ and a morphism $C \to G$ whose image contains the neutral element $e$ and $g$.

-A closed subgroup $H$ of $G$ (i.e. $H$ is a subgroup of $G$ and is a closed subset) is again an ind-group under the closed ind-subvariety structure on $G$.
-A closed subgroup $H$ of an ind-group $G$ is an algebraic group if and only if $H$ is an algebraic subset of $G$.
+A closed subgroup $H$ of $G$ (i.e., $H$ is a subgroup of $G$ and is a closed subset) is again an ind-group under the closed ind-subvariety structure on $G$.
+A closed subgroup $H$ of an ind-group $G$ is called an \emph{algebraic subgroup} if and only if $H$ is an algebraic subset of $G$.

-The proof of the next result can be found in \cite{St13} (see also \cite{FK16}). \begin{proposition} Let $X$ be an affine variety.
-Then $\Aut(X)$ has a natural structure of an affine ind-group. \end{proposition} Note that in \cite{St13} one can also find the description of the ind-group structure on $\Aut(X)$.
+\begin{proposition}[{\cite[Theorem 0.3.1]{FK16}}] Let $X$ be an affine variety.
+Then $\Aut(X)$ has the structure of an ind-group such that for any algebraic group $G$, there is a correspondence between regular $G$-actions on $X$ and ind-group homomorphisms $G \to \Aut(X)$. \end{proposition} If $G$ is an algebraic group acting regularly and faithfully on $X$, then, by Proposition \ref{ind-group}, we can consider $G$ as an algebraic subgroup of $\Aut(X)$.
+We will often switch between these two points of view.